-The five finalists for the 2020 Patricelli Center for Social Entrepreneurship (PCSE) Seed Grants were announced on Feb.
-3. Five projects—Narratio (Ahmed Badr ’20, Edward Grattan, Brice Nordquist, and Gemma Cooper-Novack), ONA (Ona Hauert ’20), Opioid Harm Reduction and Education Initiative (Livia Cox ’22, Nick Wells ’20), Pather Education Development Initiative (Kyllian Pather ’20), and SustainableSurfingProducts.com (William Huestis ’22, Michael Eustace ’22)—were selected as this year’s finalists.
+The six finalists for the 2020 Patricelli Center for Social Entrepreneurship (PCSE) Seed Grants were announced on Feb.
+3. Six projects—Narratio (Ahmed Badr ’20, Edward Grattan, Brice Nordquist, and Gemma Cooper-Novack), ONA (Ona Hauert ’20), Opioid Harm Reduction and Education Initiative (Livia Cox ’22, Nick Wells ’20), Pather Education Development Initiative (Kyllian Pather ’20), SustainableSurfingProducts.com (William Huestis ’22, Michael Eustace ’22), and Mental Wealth Consulting (Inayah Bashir ’20)—were selected as this year’s finalists.

 The PCSE Seed Grants were first awarded in 2013 and receive between 12 to 18 applications annually.
 After the first evaluation, around six projects typically advance to the second round, where they face thorough evaluations by a panel of 15 judges, most of whom are Wesleyan alumni.
 Eventually, three projects are chosen to receive grants.